Mark Greaney (novelist): Working with Tom Clancy

 Greaney has been a fan of Tom Clancy for years and has read all of his books, beginning with Patriot Games.
-So when Clancy was looking for a new co-author, Greaney found out that his editor at Berkley Books, Tom Colgan was also Clancy's editor at G. P. Putnam's Sons.
+So when Clancy was looking for a new co-author, Greaney found out that his editor at Berkley Books, Tom Colgan, was also Clancy's editor at G. P. Putnam's Sons.
 His editor later referred to his agent, who asked Greaney to be Clancy's co-author.
 Commenting on the experience, Greaney recalled: "I wish I could say I was excited, but the truth is, I was terrified.
-After I caught my breath, I offered to 'try out' because there were some other authors also in the running.
-I wrote twenty-five pages, handed them in and soon thereafter, I was in Baltimore meeting with Tom Clancy."
-They later collaborated on Clancy's last three novels before his death in October 2013: Locked On (2012), Threat Vector (2013), and Command Authority (2013).
+After I caught my breath, I offered to 'try out' because there were some other authors also in the running."
+Greaney wrote 25 pages, turned them in, and soon met with Clancy.
+They collaborated on his last three novels before his death in October 2013: Locked On (2012), Threat Vector (2013), and Command Authority (2013).

-After Clancy's death, with the backing of his family and estate, Greaney continued the Jack Ryan and The Campus Universe left behind by Clancy, and has written four more novels as of 2016: Tom Clancy: Support and Defend (2014), Tom Clancy: Full Force and Effect (2014), Tom Clancy: Commander in Chief (2015) and Tom Clancy: True Faith and Allegiance (2016).
+After Clancy's death and with the backing of his family and estate, Greaney continued the Jack Ryan character and the Ryanverse, writing four more novels.
 Regarding the publisher's decision to feature Clancy's name at the top in massive letters and having his name in smaller letters for the covers of the post-Clancy novels, Greaney commented: "It really feels like a humongous honor to do it.
 I get pretty good billing.
-The Tom Clancy name is one thing you can put on your book that will make it stand out from across the room".
+The Tom Clancy name is one thing you can put on your book that will make it stand out from across the room."

-On 19 February 2017, Greaney announced that he will exit the Jack Ryan Universe franchise.
-Replacing Greaney will be novelist Marc Cameron, previously known for his Jericho Quinn series of thrillers.
+In 2017, Greaney announced that he will exit the franchise.
+He was succeeded by author Marc Cameron.
 Greaney later said of his departure from the Jack Ryan universe:

 Other works

-Greaney's first standalone work, a military thriller titled Red Metal and co-authored with Lieutenant Colonel H. Ripley Rawlings IV, USMC, was released on 16 July 2019.
-The novel debuted on the New York Times Bestseller list in August 2019.
-This was the first time Greaney appeared in the NYT Bestseller's list twice in the same calendar year.
-The book is notable for its comparisons to Clancy's novel Red Storm Rising (1986), which is also his first standalone novel that deals with a large scale military conflict between NATO and Russia.
+In 2019, Greaney released a war novel titled Red Metal, co-written with Lieutenant Colonel H. Ripley Rawlings IV, which has drawn comparisons to Clancy's novel Red Storm Rising (1986).

-In 2020, Greaney and Rawlings both announced via social media and web interviews that they had been contracted by Penguin Publishers to write the next in the Red Metal series.
-The release date was unspecified but was said to be sometime in 2021.
-Greaney's audiobook thriller Armored was released on 9 December 2021, and will be adapted by Sony Pictures and producer Michael Bay.
+In 2021, Greaney released the action thriller Armored as an Audible Original audio drama; it was released in book form the following year.
+It was optioned by Sony Pictures for a future film adaptation to be directed by Michael Bay and produced by Erwin Stoff as of 2022.
+Featuring a new character, high-risk military contractor Josh Duffy, it was followed by Sentinel, released in 2024.